Sierra Leone: Pregnant teen defies odds and finishes school | DW | 01.02.2022

 One girl narrates to DW how she proved her mother and her teachers wrong by finishing school and starting college despite being a teenage mother.

-When Mariatu Ajiatu Kalokoh fell pregnant at 17, her parents were furious.
+When Mariatu Ajiatu Kalokoh got pregnant at 17, her parents were furious.

-"My mum wanted to drive me out of the house," said Mariatu, who was living in Lumley Beach, on the western edge of the capital, Freetown, at the time.
+"My mum wanted to drive me out of the house," Mariatu, who lived at the time in Lumley Beach, on the western edge of the capital, Freetown, told DW.

 "But some of my neighbors spoke with her that she should be patient with me so that I can give birth and then give me a chance — maybe I will go back to school, or the guy who impregnated me will send me back to school," she said.

-"She was giving me something hard, something that would make me feel I shouldn't be in that kind of condition, that being pregnant is not for young girls," Mariatu told DW.
+"She was giving me something hard, something that would make me feel I shouldn't be in that kind of condition, that being pregnant is not for young girls," Mariatu said.

 It was a lonely time.
 Other families in her community kept their children away from her as they saw Mariatu as a bad influence.